Our attorneys’ advice on when it’s safe to place your kids in the front, even with a booster seat, under Michigan law

 Here’s a question I recently received from a concerned mother on when she can put her child in the front seat.

 Q. My son is 7 years old and almost 4′ 9″.
 Is it permissible (and safe) for him to sit in the front seat with a booster seat?

-As for age- and height-specific seating information, the law provides that a child who is “less than 8 years of age and who is less than 4 feet 9 inches in height shall be properly secured in a child restraint system in accordance with the child restraint manufacturer’s and vehicle manufacturer’s instructions and [federal safety] standards …” (MCL 257.710e(3)(b))
+The full text of the law dictates that a child who is “less than 8 years of age and who is less than 4 feet 9 inches in height shall be properly secured in a child restraint system in accordance with the child restraint manufacturer’s and vehicle manufacturer’s instructions and [federal safety] standards …” (MCL 257.710e(3)(b))

 Our lawyers get lots of questions from parents on the timing, placing and securement of child car seats, according to Michigan’s child car seat law.
 I hope this helps.